CodeYourFuture/JS3-Module-Project/levels/level-200.md

 For level 200, you are not allowed to work on the same codebase as you worked on for level 100.

-Find someone in your class, and arrange to swap repos with them.
+Swap repos with a random person in your class.
+You do not need to coordinate your schedules.

-For their GitHub repository to your GitHub username.
+Fork their GitHub repository to your GitHub username.
 You will need to give it a different name (e.g. `JS3-Module-Project-Partner`), because you already have a repo named `JS3-Module-Project`.

 Clone their repository to your laptop.